SystemFw/blog/content/staging/oop-data-oriented.md

 On top of that, there's another instinct that's even more pernicious: a subtle bias to make the behaviour of the system worse in order to have prettier code.
-Not every optimisation is worth its complexity of course, however pretty code is first and foremost a tool to achieve the desired behaviour, not the other way around.
+Not every optimisation is worth its complexity, of course, however pretty code is first and foremost a tool to achieve the desired behaviour, not the other way around.
 This risk is particularly prominent in a functional programming language, which is